 - Chest compressions keep oxygen-rich blood flowing until the heartbeat and breathing can be restored.

-American Heart Association.
-Highlights of the 2015 American Heart Association guidelines update for CPR and ECC.
+American Heart Association website.
+Highlights of the 2020 American Heart Association Guidelines for CPR and ECC.

 Morley PT.
 Cardiopulmonary resuscitation (including defibrillation).
 In: Bersten AD, Handy JM, eds.
 Oh's Intensive Care Manual.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 21.